 In 2005, following advocacy efforts by Equality Now and EWLA, Ethiopia repealed the law that provided for exemption from punishment in these cases for rape if the rapist subsequently married his victim.

-Since 2008, we have been negotiating an amicable settlement on Makeda’s behalf with the Ethiopian government at its request.
-However, due to a continued lack of progress, in April 2010 Equality Now asked the African Commission to render a final ruling as to whether the case is admissible and can therefore proceed.
-If accepted, Equality Now will litigate the case before the African Commission.
+In 2008, we started negotiations for an amicable settlement on Makeda’s behalf with the Ethiopian government at its request.
+However, due to a continued lack of progress, in April 2010 Equality Now asked the ACHPR to render a final ruling as to whether the case was admissible and we could therefore proceed.

 |Mary at school|